 Affordable Watch Pick For Biking: Polar M430

 Polar started making a name because of M400.
 It is, in fact, one of the best GPS watches to consider since its GPS is reliable despite not having many navigation tools.
 It also has a heart rate and fitness tracker, and waterproof.
-Above all, it is cheaper compared to other smartwatches of its line.
+Above all, it is cheaper compared to other smartwatches of its line such as the more premium Polar Grit – a great looking for a more rugged watch for mountain biking.

-Thankfully, the M400 just got better with the new Polar M430.
+Thankfully, the M400 just got better with the Polar M430.

 This design allows you to see the screen easily while on your bike.
 Under darker conditions, it also has the option to invert the display and tap on a backlight.